Music sets an emotional scene, so getting the right music for your business is crucial.

 Performing Rights Organizations (PROs)

 Organizations like BMI, SESAC, ASCAP, and the newer Global Music Rights (GMR) manage catalogs of thousands of songs from thousands of artists.
-Licensing agreements are easy to purchase through their websites.
+Licensing agreements are available to purchase through their websites.

-Although all these organizations have large catalogs, they do not manage the same artists.
+Although all these organizations have large catalogs, they do not manage the same songwriters.
 You may find yourself purchasing commercial licenses through more than one of these organizations to get the music you want for your commercial setting.
+Most artists use multiple songwriters on a single song.

 Online Streaming Music Services